futureisAJASU/futureisAJASU/README.md

 Analyzing Samsung’s foundry yield and brand value enhancement.

-### [Fountry tech] ⚡
+### [Fountry tech] 🚀

-Learning and analyzing foundry's technologys like lithography, Etch, Epitaxy, etc.
+Learning and analyzing semiconductor manufacturing (Lithography, Etch, Epitaxy, etc.).

+### [Broad Tech Analysis] 💻

+Tracking trends in Mobile, Audio, Power systems, CIS, Optics, Quantum Mechanics and more...

+## 📬 Get in Touch!

+If you have any questions or just want to talk about semiconductors, feel free to reach out!

+- 💬 **GitHub Issues**: Open a new issue for any technical discussions!
+- 📧 **Email**: [junyoung090928@gmail.com] (Check occasionally)

 <!--
 **futureisAJASU/futureisAJASU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.